How to check word count in Apple Notes via iPhone and Other iOS Devices.

-While you could easily copy and paste content into Pages, Keynote, or even Numbers to determine word count, each program can be quite challenging for the beginner and some intermediate folks.
+While you could easily copy and paste the content into Pages, Keynote, or even Numbers to determine word count, each program can be quite challenging for the beginner and some intermediate folks.

 But don’t fear, simply let me introduce you to Words Count by Sarah Software Solutions, LLC.

-So, you could start crafting or dictating content in Word Count only to transfer with ease to Apple Notes, Pages, or another editor of your choice.
+So, you could start crafting or dictating content in Word Count only to transfer it with ease to Apple Notes, Pages, or another editor of your choice.